The-Microservice-Dungeon/docs/docs/rules/dungeon.md

 |GOLD | Gold  | 50
 |PLATIN | Platin | 60

-After every mining of a resource field the player which has mined said room gets notified of the remaining amount of resources.
+After every mining of a resource field the player which has mined said planet gets notified of the remaining amount of resources.

 Resources-"patches" on a planet can be depleted.